SMILEY4/strategy-game/documentation/markdown/game/Game_Mechanics.md

   - the terrain is land
   - the tile is not already occupied by another settlement
   - the tile is not owned by any country (own or foreign)

-## Without Settlers

-- settlements can be directly created without using a settler
-- settlement can be created on a tile when the following conditions are true
-  - the terrain is land
-  - the tile is not already occupied by another settlement
-  - the tile is already owned by the player